Seeking feedback - why and how it drives forward progress and change

 89% felt that the application was reasonable for the size of grant they were applying for, comparable to the benchmark average, but our inconsistency in offering verbal or written feedback for why we have rejected an application – especially at first stage – was seen as an area for clear improvement.
 Our applicants tend to spend more time applying for a grant from us than the benchmark average – but this might be due to the fact that we meet with applicants at second stage to inform our decision making.

-A high proportion of grantees found reporting back on their grant ‘not difficult’, outperforming the benchmark average.
-However, 17% of grantees were interested in a closer working relationship with us (compared to 7% of the benchmark average).
+A high proportion of grant-holders found reporting back on their grant ‘not difficult’, outperforming the benchmark average.
+However, 17% of grant-holders were interested in a closer working relationship with us (compared to 7% of the benchmark average).

-In response to this feedback, we have agreed the following next steps:
+In response to this feedback, we delivered the following next steps:

-- Our grant-making process in terms of the decision times for our two-stage process needs to be clearer.
-We will be updating our How to apply page on our website in November 2020 with more information about this.
+- Our grantmaking process in terms of the decision times for our two-stage process needs to be clearer.
+In November 2020, we added details on the timelines we work to on our How to apply page.

 - Pre-application advice needs to be available more consistently in a way that is feasible for a small team like ours.
-To this end, we are updating our funding guidelines annually and including new or updated frequently asked questions based on what we are hearing.
+To this end, we update our funding guidelines annually and include new or updated frequently asked questions based on what we are hearing.
 We have also expanded the grant team’s capacity in the last year by adding a new permanent member of staff, which should mean we can provide more pre-application support over email, phone and in-person or virtual meetings.

 - Feedback on unsuccessful applications needs to be given more readily.
 From October 2020 onwards we have started providing written feedback on why an application was unsuccessful at first stage, and we hope our increased capacity in the team will mean that we can give further feedback over email, phone and/or in person or virtual meetings to those that need this.

-If you want to learn more about this work, please contact our Director, Sufina Ahmad.
+If you want to learn more about our perception audit work, please contact our Director, Sufina Ahmad.